Affordability of housing in the United Kingdom: Effect of planning restrictions on house prices

-Valuation of land and impact on house prices
+Valuation of land and effect on house prices

 Property companies state that land values follow house prices and that a developer assesses what new build house price is achievable in any particular location with reference to prices and sales rates in the second-hand market and on nearby comparable new build sites.
 At a basic level (assuming no affordable housing, S106 or CIL), they then multiply that new build house price by the number of homes to be built on the land and to arrive at the gross development value (GDV) of the site.
 The underlying value of the land is then the GDV less the cost of development and less an allowance for profit.

 According to a study by Knoll, Schularick and Steger, up to 80% of the rise in houses prices between 1950 and 2012 can be attributed to the increasing price of land.
 This is for two reasons.
 Firstly, before 1950 improving transport meant that more and more land was economically usable, but this effect subsided after 1950.
 Secondly, zoning restrictions did not allow the "utilisation of additional land".

 In 2015, the Department for Communities and Local Government shared the land value estimates for residential land, agricultural land and industrial land.
 It found that the average price of a typical agricultural plot was £21,000.